Read Kate Nasser's Blog

 Submitted by: Shawn D.

-25. What would your CSRs say if they had difficulty communicating with a customer?
-Would they sound like this CSR who acted as if she was the sergeant in charge.
-Here’s the story: A CSR at a big box cable company in the Midwest said to me: “You’re not listening to me. “
+25. What would your reps say if they had difficulty communicating with a customer?
+Would they sound like this rep who acted as if she was the sergeant in charge.
+Here’s the story: A rep at a big box cable company in the Midwest said to me: “You’re not listening to me. “

 Submitted by: Linda L.

-The key training topics from this list include emotional intelligence, customer care outlook, listening skills, the perilous effects of procedur-itis, ownership, and clear communication.
+The key training topics from these customer service stories include emotional intelligence, customer care attitude, listening skills, the perilous effects of procedur-itis, ownership, and clear communication.
+I would be pleased to work with you as you take your team members to the heights of customer service excellence.

-16 Responses to “The 25 Worst Customer Service Stories to Train the Best CSRs”
+49 Responses to “The 25 Worst Customer Service Stories to Train the Best CSRs #custserv”

 1. Kimb Manson says: